Most product descriptions are terrible.

 Wrong.
-In fact, evidence from an ecommerce study conducted by Nielsen Norman Group shows that 20% of unsuccessful purchases are due to lack of product information.
+In fact, evidence from an ecommerce study conducted by Nielsen Norman Group shows that 20% of unsuccessful purchases are due to lack of relevant information in product descriptions.

 Ecommerce business owners and marketers alike are susceptible to a common copywriting mistake (even professional copywriters make it sometimes): writing product descriptions that simply describe your products.

 Why is it wrong?
 Because great product descriptions need to augment your product pages by selling your products to real people, not just acting as back-of-the-box dispensers of information for search engines (though SEO can’t be an afterthought, of course).

 Let’s have a look at how to write a product description to persuade visitors on your online store to buy.

 A product description is a written copy that provides essential information about a product or service being sold online.
 It typically includes details such as features, benefits, specifications, and usage instructions.

 The purpose of a product description is to inform potential customers about the product, persuade them to make a purchase, and enhance their overall shopping experience.

 A well-crafted product description can significantly impact sales, customer satisfaction, and brand reputation.

 A well-crafted product description moves buyers through your conversion funnel.
 If you add a bit of creativity, your product pages instantly become more compelling, leading to more conversions from casual shoppers.